-Civil Society plays a major role in social development, and civil society input into environmental initiatives will be supported and encouraged.
-A process for working with civil societies to 'green' their organisations will also be developed (see section 10).
+Civil Society plays a major role in social development and Civil Society input into environmental initiatives will be supported and encouraged.
+Environmental work does not necessarily have to be delivered by SHG.
+Other institutions such as the St. Helena National Trust and SHAPE make significant contributions and will continue to be supported and encouraged.
+A process for working with Civil Societies to 'green' their organisations will also be developed (see section 10).
+Clear guidelines for organisations who want to carry out best practise will be developed.